slieschke/wsh-jslint-runner/README.md

     * Line: _Tagged Expression 1_
     * Column: _Tagged Expression 2_

+You can configure the checks that are made by creating an `options.js` file in the same directory containing a JSON object of [JSLint options](http://www.jslint.com/lint.html#options).

 To run JSHint use the same configuration but replace all instances of JSLint with JSHint.

 [1]: http://www.jslint.com